top of page

 Michelangelo Rossi - Télécom Paris, Institut Polytechnique de Paris

-The Digital economics session mainly focuses on the economic analysis (theoretical or empirical) of digital markets with particular emphasis on:
+The Digital economics meeting mainly focuses on the economic analysis (theoretical or empirical) of digital markets with particular emphasis on:

 • policy issues (antitrust and regulation) related to digital platforms and social media;